Collins leads deep Hawks attack in 143-130 win over Pacers

 ATLANTA (AP) — John Collins led eight Atlanta scorers in double figures with 21 points and the Hawks’ overcame Jordan Nwora’s season-high 33 points to beat the Indiana Pacers 143-130 on Saturday.

-The Hawks overcame the loss of Trae Young, who was ejected in the third quarter, to score their most points this season.
+The Hawks set a season scoring high despite the loss of Trae Young, who was ejected in the third quarter.
+Four Atlanta backups scored in double figures, led by Saddiq Bey with 18 points.

+“Our bench was unbelievable,” said Hawks coach Quin Snyder, who added the backups “raised the level of competitiveness in the game.”

+Dejounte Murray had 20 points in his return after missing two games with a non-COVID illness.
+Bogdan Bogdanovic, who had nine points, just missed giving the Hawks a ninth player in double figures.

 Young was ejected after firing an unusually hard pass to referee Scott Wall during a timeout.
 Wall caught the ball.
 Young was immediately called for a technical foul and ejected.